Nexis-Network/homepage/content/docs/connect/connection-errors.md

 "s0" already exists
 ```

 Prisma Migrate requires a direct connection to the database.
-It does not support a pooled connection with PgBouncer, which is the connection pooler used by Exzo Network.
+It does not support a pooled connection with PgBouncer, which is the connection pooler used by Nexis Network.
 Attempting to run Prisma Migrate commands, such as `prisma migrate dev`, with a pooled connection causes this error.
 To resolve this issue, please refer to our [Prisma Migrate with PgBouncer](/docs/guides/prisma-migrate#prisma-migrate-with-pgbouncer) instructions.

 ## Need help?

-Join the [Exzo Network community forum](https://community.neon.tech/) to ask questions or see what others are doing with Exzo Network.
-[Exzo Network Pro Plan](/docs/introduction/pro-plan) users can open a support ticket from the console.
+Join the [Nexis Network community forum](https://community.neon.tech/) to ask questions or see what others are doing with Nexis Network.
+[Nexis Network Pro Plan](/docs/introduction/pro-plan) users can open a support ticket from the console.
 For more detail, see [Getting Support](/docs/introduction/support).